cj-hilder/ble-hr-tool/README.md

 Patients with dysautonomia have a fundamentally different experience.
 The autonomic nervous system (ANS) loses its normal gain control, producing three characteristic patterns:

 - **HR rises faster and higher than the exertion warrants**
-- **HR recovery is delayed and is slower than normal ** — heart rate continues to go up for a time after stopping exertion, and then comes down slowly.
+- **HR recovery is delayed and is slower than normal** Heart rate continues to go up for a time after stopping exertion, and then comes down slowly.
-- **HR sometimes overshoots on the way down** — heart rate  drops below normal resting HR before stabilising.
+- **HR overshoots on the way down** Heart rate drops below normal resting HR before stabilising.

-Standard apps have no way to detect or respond to any of these patterns.
-This app is built specifically around them.
+Standard apps have no way to display or respond to any of these patterns.
+This app is built specifically to help visualise and respond to them.

 ---